KauzClay/docs-tap/prerequisites.hbs.md

     - Recommended storage space for container image registry:

         - 1&nbsp;GB of available storage if installing Tanzu Build Service with the `lite` set of dependencies.
-        - 10 GB of available storage if installing Tanzu Build Service with the `full` set of dependencies, which are suitable for offline environments.
+        - 10&nbsp;GB of available storage if installing Tanzu Build Service with the `full` set of dependencies, which are suitable for offline environments.

         >**Note** For production environments, `full` dependencies are recommended to